Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Introduction

-However, post-hoc neuron alignment is a hard combinatorial optimization problem.
-As stated in \cite{ainsworth2022git}, even for a three-layer MLP with 512 widths, the number of permutation symmetries is nearly 10\textasciicircum3498.
+Previous works in LMC try to find the right permutations for post-training neuron alignment.
+In Entezari et al.~\cite{entezari2021role}, it is conjectured that if taking all permutations into account, all SGD solutions can be mapped into the same loss basin where no barrier in LMC.
+Git Re-Basin~\cite{ainsworth2022git} further validates this conjecture by proposing three algorithms to find such permutations in a more efficient manner.
+However, post-training matching has limitations, especially for model fusion with large models.
+First is the computation complexity that post-hoc neuron alignment is a hard combinatorial optimization problem.
+As stated in Ainsworth et al. \cite{ainsworth2022git}, even for a three-layer MLP with 512 widths, the number of permutation symmetries is nearly 10\textasciicircum3498.
 When comes to larger foundation models, especially vision transformers~\cite{vit_first_paper} and large language models~\cite{gpt_first_paper}, finding such an appropriate permutation to align neurons is more challenging and expensive.
-For the scenarios where alignment and fusion among multiple models are needed, especially federated learning~\citep{wang2020federated}, the cost of the post-hoc alignment methods increases as the number of models.
+For the scenarios where alignment and fusion among multiple models are needed, especially federated learning~\cite{wang2020federated,mcmahan2017communication}, the cost of the post-hoc alignment methods increases as the number of models.
+Additionally, post-hoc matching requires tailored designs for different modules of DNNs, and one method cannot be applied to all architectures.
+The early methods, such as simulated annealing~\cite{entezari2021role}, git re-basin~\cite{ainsworth2022git}, and OTFusion~\cite{singh2020model}, can be applied to MLP and convolutional layers but are not applicable to attention layers and layer normalizations in the transformer blocks.
+Though new methods are proposed for transformer fusion~\cite{imfeld2023transformer} later on, whether they are applicable to more new architectures (KAN~\cite{kan}, Mamba~\cite{mamba}, etc.) still remains questioned.

-\;\qquad\emph{Can we realize training-time neuron alignment?} If training-time alignment is reached, it will relieve the cost and necessity of post-matching.
-Also, when the model size and the number of models grow, the training-time method can boost model fusion for free without growing computations.
-In this paper, we hypothesize the key is to \textbf{break}\textit{ permutation \textbf{symmetry}} via \textit{permutation \textbf{asymmetry} subspace}.
-During training, if the potential permutation symmetries are reduced, the neurons will be more aligned in a subspace so that the LMC barriers will decrease and model fusion will improve.
-A simple demonstration of how permutation asymmetry subspace works is in \autoref{fig:PFN_demo}.

-We find that pruning at initialization supports our hypothesis.
-To overcome the limitations of pruning, we introduce TNA-PFN, a simple yet lossless algorithm using a partial gradient mask during training, which is then theoretically and empirically validated for reducing LMC barriers.
-TNA-PFN excels in wide model fusion applications, including in federated learning under heterogeneous datasets, model soup \cite{wortsman2022model} for vision transformers, and ColD fusion \cite{cold_fusion} for pretrained language models.
-In a nutshell, we have the following \textbf{contributions}.